 “…Blessed are all those who wait for Him.”Isaiah 30:18d

 Enjoy articles about lessons I have learned?
 Check out When Obedience Is the Sacrifice in which God shows me that it is better to obey than to regret.
 Or, try God Answered the Prayer I Didn’t Pray.
 In that one, I learn the importance of leaning on God for strength.
-Please sign up to receive my blog in your email in-box. at the upper right of your screen (or at the bottom on a phone).
+Please sign up to receive my blog in your email inbox. at the upper right of your screen (or at the bottom on a phone).
 Also, check out my YouTube Channel where I read the blogs out loud.
-I also have a playlist of hymns from my churchhave a playlist of hymns.